ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

     header table index.

 ``SHF_LINK_ORDER``
     This flag adds special ordering requirements for link editors.
-    The requirements apply if the
-    ``sh_link`` field of this section’s header references another section (the linked-to section).
-    If this section is combined with other sections in the output file, it must appear in the same relative order with respect to those sections, as the linked-to section appears with respect to sections the linked-to section is combined with.
+The requirements apply to the referenced section identified by the ``sh_link`` field of this section's header.
+If this section is combined with other sections in the output file, the section must appear in the same relative order with respect to those sections, as the referenced section appears with respect to sections the referenced section is combined with.

     .. note::

        A typical use of this flag is to build a table that references text or data sections in address order.

+    In addition to adding ordering requirements, ``SHF_LINK_ORDER`` indicates that the section contains metadata describing the referenced section.
+When performing unused section elimination, the link editor should ensure that both the section and the referenced section are retained or discarded together.
+Furthermore, relocations from this section into the referenced section should not be taken as evidence that the referenced section should be retained.

 ``SHF_OS_NONCONFORMING``
     This section requires special OS-specific processing